dineshgopal369/Network-traffic-analysis-and-Alerting-system/README.md

 To use this system, you will need the following:

-   Python 3.6 or higher
+   Python 3.6 or higher,
-   Scapy
+   Scapy,
-   Pybloom_live
+   Pybloom_live,
-   Mariadb
+   Mariadb,
-   os
+   os,
-   ssl
+   ssl,
-   Email
+   Email,
-   Smtplib
+   Smtplib,
-   Logging
+   Logging,
    Tabulate

 You can install the required packages using pip: